acvictor/Obama-Lip-Sync/rawData/README.md

-These files contain the raw landmark point data Iin pixels) for their corresponding videos.
-Each row corresponds to one frame and the values are arranged pairwise - x1, y1, x2, y2,...,x68, y68.
+These files contain the raw landmark point data (in pixels) and their corresponding videos for 12 such videos sampled at 25 fps.
+Each row corresponds to one frame and the values are arranged as x1, y1, x2, y2,...,x68, y68 along the columns. e points were obatined using dlib's pose estimator.